niksilver/board-game-framework/docs/javascript.md

 * Joiner - when another client joins;
 * Leaver - when a client leaves;
 * Peer - when another client has sent a message;
-* Receipt - when this client has sent a message.
+* Receipt - when this client has sent a message and the server is sending it out to other clients as a Peer message.

 Additionally `toApp()` will be called with one of these three envelopes when something changes with the connection:
-* `{connection: "Connecting"}` when the JavaScript layer is connecting or (in the event of a lost connection) reconnecting;
+* `{connection: "connecting"}` when the JavaScript layer is connecting or (in the event of a lost connection) reconnecting;
-* `{connection: "Opened"}` when a connection is successfully opened;
+* `{connection: "connected"}` when a connection is successfully opened;
-* `{connection: "Closed"}` when a connection is closed (and the JavaScript is not trying to reconnect.
-This will happen only after `act()` has been called with a "Closed" instruction.
+* `{connection: "disconnected"}` when a connection is closed and the JavaScript is not trying to reconnect.
+  This will happen only after `act()` has been called with a "Close" instruction.

 Finally, `toApp()` can be called with
 * `{error: "Some error message"}`.
 This will happen if there is a